 Our assets and liabilities are denominated in Chilean pesos, Unidades de Fomento (UF) and foreign currencies.
-The Bank no longer recognizes inflation accounting and has eliminated price-level restatement in line with IFRS, but inflation impacts our results of operations as some loan and deposit products are contracted in UF.
+The Bank no longer recognizes inflation accounting and has eliminated price-level restatement in line with IFRS, but inflation impacts our results of operations as some loan, deposit and other liabilities are contracted in UF.
 The UF is revalued in monthly cycles.
 Each day in the period beginning on the tenth day of the current month through the ninth day of the succeeding month, the nominal peso value of the UF is indexed up (or down in the event of deflation) in order to reflect a proportionate amount of the change in the Chilean Consumer Price Index during the prior calendar month.
-One UF equaled Ch\$25,629.09 at December 31, 2015, Ch\$24,627.10 at December 31, 2014 and Ch\$23,309.56 at December 31, 2013.
+One UF equaled Ch\$26,347.98 at December 31, 2016, Ch\$25,629.09 at December 31, 2015, and Ch\$24,627.10 at December 31, 2014.
 High levels of inflation in Chile could adversely affect the Chilean economy and could have an adverse effect on our business, financial condition and results of operations.
 Negative inflation rates also negatively impact our results.
-Inflation measured as the annual variation of the UF was 4.1% in 2015, 5.7% in 2014 and 2.1% in 2013.
+Inflation measured as the annual variation of the UF was 2.8% in 2016, 4.1% in 2015 and 5.7% in 2014.
 There can be no assurance that Chilean inflation will not change significantly from the current level.
 Although we currently benefit from moderate levels of inflation, due to the current structure of our assets and liabilities (i.e., a significant portion of our loans are indexed to the inflation rate, but there are no corresponding features in deposits or other funding sources that would increase the size of our funding base), there can be no assurance that our business, financial condition and result of operations in the future will not be adversely affected by changing levels of inflation.
 In summary: